Daltonhensley19/FRT/README.md

 ## Face Retrieval Tool (FRT)

 Hello!
 This tool is for Machine Learning research.
-More generally, this tool allows for the automatic generation of random faces by scrapping [thispersondoesnotexist](https://this-person-does-not-exist.com/en).
+More generally, this tool allows for the automatic generation of random faces (of human and cat) by scrapping [thispersondoesnotexist](https://this-person-does-not-exist.com/en).

 Moreover, this project contains two special Python scripts to fufill this job:
 `image_compression.py` and `research_scrape.py`.
 The latter retrives the images,